lonyamasi/CleanCity-QATesting/tests/test_plan.md

 ---

 ##  1. Test Objectives
- Do thorough testing to the web app- Clean City and ensure:
+ Do thorough testing on the web app- Clean City and ensure:
 - The app is compliant with functional requirements (FR-001 to FR-097)
-- The app is responsive, and compatible across different platforms
+- The app is responsive and compatible across different platforms
 - Ensure there is data security, business rule adherence, and proper error handling
 - Identify, categorize, and document all functional and non-functional defects.